 - Comprehensively understand IDEA and its six principles

 - Apply an understanding of the law, criticisms and solutions to school administrations

 - Utilize criticisms of special education law toward remedies to overcome barriers in schools

 - Evaluate current practices in the field and develop a plan to be a strong, democratic leader

 So what are you waiting for?
-Join the University of Kansas School of Education’s online Master’s in Educational Administration or the Graduate Certificate in Leadership in Special and Inclusive Education programs, so you can learn more about IDEA, special education laws and policies in practice, and what you can do to improve educational standards in the field overall.
+Join the University of Kansas School of Education and Human Sciences’s online Master’s in Educational Administration or the Graduate Certificate in Leadership in Special and Inclusive Education programs, so you can learn more about IDEA, special education laws and policies in practice, and what you can do to improve educational standards in the field overall.

 Now that you know the wide impact of the IDEA legislation, learn more about how teachers become special education teachers.